kcleal/pywfa/README.rst

     text = "ACCCCCCCCCCCAAAAACCAAAAAAAAAAAAA"
     a = WavefrontAligner(pattern)

+    # The unmodified cigar may have short matches at the end:
     res = a(text, clip_cigar=False)
     res.cigartuples
     >>> [(0, 1), (1, 5), (8, 6), (0, 7), (2, 5), (0, 5), (8, 1), (0, 7)]